petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-saas-onboarding.md

 <!-- Please use: https://docs.google.com/presentation/d/1QZ-uVKOJnyg8T2WmOqhxChBlaPww6H7C_CnuPNPzdEA/edit#slide=id.g2b413a43341_0_357 and go over in detail what people can expect -->

-Once your project is provisioned and your admin user on PRD and UAT is created, you'll receive password update emails for each environment.
+Once your project is provisioned and your admin user on PRD and UAT is created, you'll receive a password update email for each Liferay DXP environment.
 After setting your own password, you can add other admin users.

 You will also receive two additional emails, generated from Liferay Cloud.
 These are for the PRD and UAT Extension environments, which are provided for deploying custom services (client extensions).
 Click *Accept Invite* to gain access to the Liferay Cloud console for each environment.
 Note that if this your first time using Liferay Cloud console, you'll need to create an account first.